umasivakumar232/Credit_Risk_Analysis/README.md

 ## Conclusions and Recommendations

-From the preformance of all the models it is quite clear that the **Easy Ensemble ADABoost Classifier** results were better than all the other techniques for prediciting High Risk loans.
+From the performance of all the models it is quite clear that the **Easy Ensemble ADABoost Classifier** results were better than all the other techniques for prediciting High Risk loans.
 Aspects of this technique that worked in our favor are the following

 - Combining weak learners into a strong learner.
 This helps reduce the overfitting issue that such models generally may have.
 - The weak learners are not combined at the same time.
 Instead, they are used sequentially, as one model learns from the mistakes of the previous model.